AshLaw96/Sonic-Stack/TESTING.md

 - Portfolio Display: I have verified that every page is properly showcased with accurate descriptions, images, and links.
 - Game area: I confirmed that the game worked as intended on different devices and screen sizes.
 - Buttons: I made sure that all buttons worked as they should and were easy to understand and read.
-- Mute/Un-mute: I made sure that no audio would play unless the user clicked on the un-mute button.
+- Mute/Un-mute: I ensured that no audio would play unless the user clicked on the un-mute button.

 User Experience Testing: